 Alaris' public communications often include written or oral statements which contain forward-looking information.
 Statements of this type are included in this AIF and may be included in our other filings with Canadian securities regulators, or in our other communications.
 Statements other than historical facts are forward-looking and can often be identified by looking for words such as "believe", "expects", "will", "intends", "projects", "anticipates", "estimates", "continues", or similar words, or the negative of such words.
 All such statements are made pursuant to the applicable provisions of, and are intended to be forward-looking statements under applicable Canadian securities legislation.
-Statements containing forward-looking information include, but are not limited to, comments with respect to our objectives and priorities for 2017 and beyond, our growth strategies or future actions and those of our Partners (as defined herein), the results of or outlook for our operations and those of our Private Company Partners (as defined herein) or for the Canadian and U.S. economies, the risks that may impact our business and that of our Private Company Partners, the timing and terms of any resolution to issues facing our Partners, estimates and adjustments of the annual Distribution (as defined herein) to be received by Alaris from each of the Private Company Partners and the percentage change in the applicable performance metric for a Private Company Partner.
-See "Our Philosophy", "Our Growth Strategy", "Our Financing Arrangements", "Our Current Partners - LMS-Business Overview, Operations and Customers", "Our Current Partners - End of the Roll - Business Overview and Operations", "Our Current Partners- KMH - Business Overview, Operations and Customers", "Our Current Partners - Labstat - Business Overview and Operations", "Our Current Partners - Agility - Business Overview and Operations", "Our Current Partners - SCR - Business Overview and Operations", "Our Current Partners - Sequel - Business Overview and Operations", "Our Current Partners - SMi - Business Overview and Operations", "Our Current Partners - Kimco - Business Overview and Operations", "Our Current Partners - PFGP - Business and Operations", "Our Current Partners - DNT - Business Overview and Operations", "Our Current Partners - Federal Resources - Business Overview and Operations", "Our Current Partners - Sandbox - Business Overview and Operations", "Our Current Partners - Providence - Business Overview, Operations and Customers", "Our Current Partners - Matisia-Business Overview, Operations and Customers", "Our Current Partners - ccComm-Business Overview, Operations and Customers", "General Development of the Business" and "Risk Factors" for specific forward-looking statements relating to these comments.
+Statements containing forward-looking information include, but are not limited to, comments with respect to our objectives and priorities for 2018 and beyond, our growth strategies or future actions and those of our Partners (as defined herein), the results of or outlook for our operations and those of our Private Company Partners (as defined herein) or for the Canadian and U.S. economies, the risks that may impact our business and that of our Private Company Partners, the timing and terms of any resolution to issues facing our Partners, timing of follow-on investments with Partners, restart of Distributions (as defined herein) from certain Partners, expected results of any CRA audit proceedings, estimates and adjustments of the annual Distribution (as defined herein) to be received by Alaris from each of the Private Company Partners and the percentage change in the applicable performance metric for a Private Company Partner.
+See "Our Philosophy", "Our Growth Strategy", "Our Financing Arrangements", "Our Current Partners - LMS-Business Overview, Operations and Customers", "Our Current Partners - End of the Roll - Business Overview and Operations", "Our Current Partners - Labstat - Business Overview and Operations", "Our Current Partners - SCR - Business Overview and Operations", "Our Current Partners - SBI - Business Overview and Operations", "Our Current Partners - SMI - Business Overview and Operations", "Our Current Partners - Kimco - Business Overview and Operations", "Our Current Partners - PFGP - Business and Operations", "Our Current Partners - DNT - Business Overview and Operations", "Our Current Partners - Federal Resources - Business Overview and Operations", "Our Current Partners - Sandbox - Business Overview and Operations", "Our Current Partners - Providence - Business Overview, Operations and Customers", "Our Current Partners - Unify-Business Overview, Operations and Customers", "Our Current Partners - ccComm-Business Overview, Operations and Customers", "Our Current Partners - Accscient - Business Overview and Operations", "Our Current Partners - Heritage - Business Overview and Operations", "General Development of the Business" and "Risk Factors" for specific forward-looking statements relating to these comments.
 To the extent that any forward-looking statements herein constitute a financial outlook, including without limitation, estimated annual Distributions to be received by us, the estimated change in performance metric and the outlook for our operations and those of our Private Company Partners, they were approved by Management as of the date hereof and have been included to assist readers in understanding Management's current expectations regarding Alaris' financial performance and are subject to the same risks and assumptions disclosed herein.